Medicare rates Medicare Advantage and Part D (prescription drug plans) by stars. A 5-star rating is the best, while a 1-star rating is the worst.

 If you are currently enrolled in a low-performing plan, Medicare will notify you.
 You also can’t enroll in a low-performing plan on Medicare’s online Plan Finder tool.
 Instead, you must call Medicare or the plan directly.

 Medicare star ratings can help you get a sense of how well a plan performs for its members.
-While it isn’t the only factor you should take into account when choosing a plan, it can be a helpful.
+While they aren’t the only factors to understand when choosing a plan, they can be helpful.

-Medicare typically releases these ratings in October for the upcoming year, so stay tuned to the Medicare website (or give the Medicare line a call) to find out about your desired plan’s performance.
+Medicare typically releases these ratings in October for the upcoming year, so stay tuned to the Medicare website (or call the Medicare line) to learn about your desired plan’s performance.